chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 sudo chef-automate maintenance off
 ```

-4. All configuration fields of the Elasticsearch should be copied into the OpenSearch configuration.
+4. All [relevant configuration fields](https://docs.chef.io/automate/opensearch/) of the Elasticsearch should be copied into the OpenSearch configuration.

 For Example: